Near Free Union in Greene County, Virginia — The American South (Mid-Atlantic)

 Location.
 38° 17.055′ N, 78° 39.528′ W. Marker is near Free Union, Virginia, in Greene County.
 Marker is on Skyline Drive (at milepost 77), 12 miles south of Spotswood Trail (U.S. 33), on the left when traveling south.
 Marker is at south end of Ivy Creek Overlook.
 Touch for map.
 Marker is in this post office area: Free Union VA 22940, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Rekindling Nature (approx. half a mile away); Shenandoah’s Deer (approx. 1˝ miles away); Skyline Drive (approx. 1˝ miles away); Nature Without Us, For Us (approx. 2˝ miles away); Appalachian Trail (approx. 3.2 miles away); Big Run Watershed (approx. 3.3 miles away); Civilian Conservation Corps (approx. 4.7 miles away); Port Republic (approx. 6 miles away).

 1. Shenandoah National Park.
 National Park Service (Submitted on September 19, 2017.)

 2. Potomac Appalachian Trail Club.
 (Submitted on September 19, 2017.)

 Credits.
 This page was last revised on September 19, 2017.
-This page originally submitted on September 18, 2017, by Samuel Paik of Gainesville, Virginia.
-This page has been viewed 90 times since then and 23 times this year.
+It was originally submitted on September 18, 2017, by Samuel Paik of Gainesville, Virginia.
+This page has been viewed 164 times since then and 11 times this year.
 Photos: 1, 2. submitted on September 18, 2017, by Samuel Paik of Gainesville, Virginia. • Bernard Fisher was the editor who published this page.